Gradient bounds for a widely degenerate orthotropic parabolic equation: Introduction

-Therefore, from the $L^{\infty}$ bound for $Du_{\varepsilon}$ obtained via the Moser scheme with respect to the measure $d\mu$, we can easily deduce the desired local $L^{\infty}$ estimate for $Du_{\varepsilon}$ in terms of the usual Lebesgue measure.\\ $ $From a technical viewpoint, the introduction of the measure $d\mu$ allows the Moser iteration to be localized away from the degeneracy set of the orthotropic operator.
-This modification makes the Moser iterative procedure fully compatible with the orthotropic structure of the equation and with the presence of multiple degeneracy thresholds $\delta_{i}\geq0$, thereby completing the strategy that leads to the proof of Theorem \ref{eq:equation}.
+From the $L^{\infty}$ bound for $Du_{\varepsilon}$ obtained via the Moser scheme with respect to the measure $d\mu$, we can easily deduce the desired local $L^{\infty}$ estimate for $Du_{\varepsilon}$ in terms of the usual Lebesgue measure, by exploiting the support properties of $d\mu$.\\ $ $From a technical viewpoint, the introduction of the measure $d\mu$ allows the Moser iteration to be localized away from the degeneracy set of the orthotropic operator.
+This modification of the underlying measure in the iteration scheme makes the Moser iterative procedure fully compatible with the orthotropic structure of the equation and with the presence of multiple degeneracy thresholds $\delta_{i}\geq0$.
+This idea represents the main new ingredient in our approach compared to \cite{BBLV} and allows us to achieve the proof of Theorem \ref{thm:main}.